 After the successful passing of the written applications, shortlisted candidates will be invited to an interview.
 Please make sure you are available.

 The EU commission aims at increasing the number of women in science and therefore explicitly encourages applications from female candidates.
 In the case of equal personal aptitudes and qualification, priority will be given to disabled persons.
 In addition to the scientific education, the research training group supports families.

 Prof. Dr. Katrin Huhn

 MARUM, Universität Bremen

 Leobener Straße 8

-15 Early Stage Researcher positions in the specific research fields (14 already filled):
+15 Early Stage Researcher positions in the specific research fields (all positions filled):